dosyago/WeirdJSON/README.md

 > What's the point of this?
 I mean it's clearly a joke, but...
 Why?
 Oh yeah, let's invent a new incompatible standard.
 Great idea.
 Just a reminder to everyone, don't use this in production!
 >
-> &mdash; Top comment on HN
+> &mdash; Top comment on HN :pout:

 > This sucks.
 Real JSON is waay better than OP.
 Or at least use Protobuf, it's popular and created by Google, or bson.
 Don't use this, it's clearly a security nightmare.
 >
-> &mdash; Second Top comment on HN
+> &mdash; Second Top comment on HN :vomiting_face:

 > Hmm, interesting idea.
 Have you ever heard of Base64?
-Just curious why you chose to name it 43?
-There's a specific definition of 43 and it doesn't say anything about JSON.
+Just curious why you chose to name it 46?
+There's a specific definition of 46 and it doesn't say anything about JSON.
 >
-> &mdash; Third top comment on HN
+> &mdash; Third top comment on HN :japanese_goblin:

 ## get to know the current JSONs-in-residence